Founding Board of Directors Biographies

 A public school graduate, Dr. Ivey holds education degrees from the University of South Carolina, South Carolina State University and Harvard University and is National Board Certified.
 His dissertation focused on measuring STEM literacy by assessing changes over time in students’ knowledge, attitudes and perceptions.
 He serves on the USC Alumni Association Council, Central Carolina Technical College Foundation Board and is an Evening Optimist.
 He serves on the state’s School Improvement Council and completed the SC Education Policy Fellowship.
 His research interests include teacher quality, educational policy, STEM education and family engagement.

-David Loadholt brings 29 years of experience to the charter planning committee as a business officer in South Carolina public schools.
+David Loadholt brings 29 years of experience to the SSCS Board of Directors as a business officer in South Carolina public schools.
 Mr. Loadholt received a bachelor’s degree in Accounting/Business from the University of South Carolina in 1984.
 He served as the Chief Financial Officer for Lexington School District Two from 2008-2011 and as the Assistant Superintendent of Business in Greenwood School District 50 from 2013-2019.
 He supervised Finance, Procurement, Employee Benefits, Food Service, Maintenance, Custodial, Bus Transportation, Computer Services and Construction.
 He also served as an officer in the South Carolina Association of Business Officials.

 Mr. Loadholt looks forward to using his experience in public schools to help create a world-class educational option for Sumter students.
 He understands that the school requires a strong foundation and looks forward to using his vast experience in finance, school building and planning, technology and employee benefits to assist the Sumter STEAM Charter planning committee.